 These carrot, pineapple, and candied ginger muffins may be a little time-consuming prep-wise but were absolutely worth it!
 They turned out perfectly moist and if you’re a fan of candied ginger like I am, then these muffins are for you.
 The sweetness of the carrot and pineapple complement the ginger and the hint of spice.

 This is a superb muffin–a comfort for fall, but honestly will be welcome year-round.
-The contrast of the crunch of the top, the carrot still recognizable and the jewels of pineapple and ginger won both of us over, and for baked treats that is no small feat.
-I so often find myself reducing sugar, I was genuinely curious how this would play out, but the balance was just right.
-The toothiness of the muffin is supported by the almond, although it doesn’t declare itself so much as play well with the whole of the ingredients.
+The contrast of the crunch of the top and the jewels of pineapple and ginger won both of us over.
+And for baked treats that is no small feat.
+I so often find myself reducing sugar, so I was genuinely curious how this would play out.
+But the balance was just right.

 These carrot, pineapple, and candied ginger muffins take just a bit longer than my usual go-to oat muffins but were worth the extra effort.
 I only got 11 because my muffin liners were a bit taller, and sturdy (enough so you could probably bake outside a muffin tin on a rimmed sheet) but no one complains about a generous domed treat with emerald cut sugar glistening on the top and whiffs of ginger.
 Hoping the morning is extra crisp so we can savour these looking out over the marine layer on a Monday morning, though I think these are also holiday-worthy.